 IBC fulfills the institutional responsibility to provide local review and oversight of all forms of research utilizing recombinant DNA and synthetic molecules.
-The IBC will review recombinant DNA
+The IBC will review recombinant DNA research projects for compliance with the NIH Guidelines.

 IBC members have an important responsibility to protect the integrity of the research conducted at Bowdoin College by faculty, staff, students, and guests of the College.
 IBC members are expected to conduct thorough protocol reviews, understand federal and state regulations, attend convened meetings, disclose conflicts of interest, propose and develop research oversight procedures and policy, complete mandatory training requirements, handle allegations of noncompliance, maintain confidentiality, and make determinations whether Federal reports are required.
 The IBC charter can be found in Appendix H.